jllarose/the-misspell-chalenge/README.md

 1. Click the pencil icon that says "Edit on GitHub" at the top right of the lesson, and the lesson source file will be editable.

-2. Correct the misspelling of the lesson.
+2. Correct the misspelling of the lesson.tytytytytytytytytyytytytytytytytyty

 3. Finally, click on `"Pull Request"`.